Overview

 For those who prefer free content, I also have a YouTube Channel which I’m trying to fill with Unreal tutorials.

 You can contact me on Discord.
-It may be easier to use than email and will let us have more realtime conversation.
+It may be easier to use than email and will let us have a more realtime conversation.